Russia's biggest miner faces Arctic prices challenge

 “In Soviet times people came to Norilsk for three years to make money.
 This time frame has begun to stretch,” Poltorikhin said.

-Now workers are paid 70,000 roubles ($1,000) a month, 2.5 times higher than the Russian average, and those involved in production get extended annual holidays of up to 90 days.
+Now workers are paid 70,000 rubles ($1,000) a month, 2.5 times higher than the Russian average, and those involved in production get extended annual holidays of up to 90 days.

-The city also receives 10 percent of the taxes paid by the company, which was enough to cover the city’s annual budget of 6 billion roubles ($87 million) in recent years, Potanin said.
+The city also receives 10 percent of the taxes paid by the company, which was enough to cover the city’s annual budget of 6 billion rubles ($87 million) in recent years, Potanin said.

-Norilsk Nickel paid 6.2 billion roubles in grants covering areas such as health resorts, pensions and housing in 2013, worth $90 million at today’s exchange rate.
+Norilsk Nickel paid 6.2 billion rubles in grants covering areas such as health resorts, pensions and housing in 2013, worth $90 million at today’s exchange rate.

 But even if the company has to increase its social spending, it is clear that at least for this year, income is unlikely to be significantly hit.